microp11/kayaklog-source/content/post/shubie.md

 Flooding:

 First paddle of the season.
-There was no ice in the river, still a lot of fresh water due to the melting snow.
-The strait still has ice, from the bridge you could see almost a 3rd covered.
+There was no ice on the river.
+Still a lot of fresh water due to the melting snow.
+The strait still has ice, from the Confederation bridge you could see almost a 3rd part still covered in it.

 It wasn't the biggest flow and there was no bore.
 We did not catch a lot of features and Chris's opinion was that we were too late for most.
 It was also very windy, perhaps gusting to 30 kts upstream.
 Overall it was a good day on the water, felt energized and was not overly tired at the end.
 I will put this on working the ergo.